Undergraduate » New Student Information

 - Maths diagnostic test (Note: you will need your Warwick student login name and password in order to be able to access the online test itself; but don't wait for that before doing the preparation!).

 The diagnostic test is provided solely for your benefit; your test score does not count at all towards your degree but is a means to allow you to assess your background.
-If, after arriving at Warwick, you are still unsure about how best to remedy any problems identified by the diagnostic test, you should talk about that with your Personal Tutor during your first one-to-one meeting with him/her.
-Your Personal Tutor will be provided with your test results, if you take the test.
+If, after arriving at Warwick, you are still unsure about how best to remedy any problems identified by the diagnostic test, you should talk about that with your Personal Tutor during your first one-to-one meeting with them.

 Statistics Undergraduate Support Officer stats dot ug dot support at warwick dot ac dot uk